 Apple does not allow its mobile products to take in additional memory via a memory card.
 The internal memory chips on the iPod and iPhone are derived from Toshiba.
 Now that the Japanese company no longer wants this business, Apple Inc will have to get it from whomever acquires it.
 That doesn’t sit well for the premium tech giant, which hates having to turn to rivals in order to get components

-Apple Inc. (NASDAQ:AAPL) values its suppliers and enjoys locking them in with long-term agreements.
+Apple Inc. values its suppliers and enjoys locking them in with long-term agreements.
 The Toshiba sell-off rids the iPhone maker of a trusted flash memory supplier.
 Michael Walkley asserts that the firm can’t let that go, not without a good fight.
 “There is a supply shortage of that type of memory,” he explains.
 Walkley’s daily occupation includes analytics work Canaccord Geuity.

 The Toshiba issue